smart-on-fhir/cumulus-library/docs/creating-studies.md

 the same thing you will use as a target with `cumulus_library` to run your study's queries.

-Once you've made a new study, the `manifest.toml` fiile is the place you let cumulus library know how you want your study to be run against the remote database.
+Once you've made a new study, the `manifest.toml` file is the place you let cumulus library know how you want your study to be run against the remote database.
 The template manifest has comments describing all the possible configuration parameters you can supply, but for most studies you'll have something that looks like this: